pingcap/docs-cn/troubleshoot-tidb-lightning.md

 **Solutions**:

 1. Ensure Lightning and the source database are using the same time zone.
-When deploying via TiDB Ansible, the timezone is defined in `inventory.ini`.

-    ```ini
-    # inventory.ini
-    [all:vars]
-    timezone = Asia/Shanghai
-    ```

     When executing Lightning directly, the time zone can be forced using the `$TZ` environment variable.